 The first stop on the boat is not far away down the lagoon.
 The sand is perfectly white and clean, no rubbish or rocks in sight.
 This is my kind of beach!
 Palm trees line the shore on both sides of the boat and the turquoise waters are extremely inviting.

 I jump straight in at the first opportunity.
 There is no way I can turn down the most perfect beach I have ever seen!
-The ocean must have so much salt that I can effortlessly float without having to move a muscele.
+The ocean has so much salt that I can effortlessly float without having to move a muscle.
 This is how I spend the next twenty minutes before it is time to board again for the next stop.

 Lunch During The Aitutaki Day Tour

 The crew on the Vaka Cruise catered to all my self confessed foodie needs.
-With a mixture of both local and western foods the buffet style lunch was the perfect spread.
+With a mixture of both local and western options the buffet style lunch is the perfect spread.

 The freshest fruits such a papaya, watermelon, mango and passion fruit are provided.
 They all go down a treat and are extremely refreshing.
 There are numerous salad dishes as well as delicious fish and bread made the local way.